 - Point and shoot bird-watching cameras.

-- Bird-watching field guide.
+- A bird-watching field guide.

 - Smartphone Telephoto lenses if you prefer to use your smartphone instead of a camera.